 One of the owners, Bob, came out to greet us and walked us over to our cabin.
 There, he gave us a thorough run-down of everything we needed to know for the ultimate stay.

-We really appreciated that he gave us the option of meeting us either inside the cabin or outside, depending on our comfort level.
+We really appreciated that he gave us the option of meeting either inside the cabin or outside, depending on our comfort level.

-We were blown away by Stone Creek Lodge and I even wrote an entire post about it that you can read HERE
+We were blown away by Stone Creek Lodge, and I even wrote an entire post about it that you can read HERE.

 Then, he invited us to join their bonfire.
 It looked way too fun to pass up!